neu-se/CS4530-Fall-2022/policies.md

 ### Policy on remote attendance

-We would like to provide the best and most comfortable learning experience, and encourage you to stay at home if you are ill, and upon request, will provide remote access to our classes (please contact your instructor by email as soon as possible preferably few hours before the class).
-We are following guidance and regulations set by the Provost’s office.
-In short: if you are registered for an on-the-ground section but do not feel comfortable or are unable to attend in person for a short duration (e.g. one or two weeks) due to either your illness or heightened concern for your or your roommates/family’s health, we will provide access to attend class those weeks remotely.
-However, we have been asked to be *extremely* attentive that we only provide this access for a maximum of two weeks.
-If you anticipate being unable to attend class in person for more than two weeks, please reach out to the [Disability Resource Center](http://www.northeastern.edu/drc), which is coordinating a process to provide longer-term access to remote resources.
+If you are registered for an on-the-ground section but do not feel comfortable or are unable to attend in person, please contact your instructor in advance of class.
+We would like to provide the best and most comfortable learning experience, and encourage you to stay at home if advised by a medical professional.

 ## Grading
 There will be four programming assignments and a final project.
 You will complete the assignments individually, and the project in a group of 3-4.
 The overall grading breakdown is:
 * 30% Individual project (10% for deliverable 1, 20% for deliverable 2)
-* 40% Team final project
+* 40% Team final project (including peer evaluation)
 * 10% Participation in synchronous, in-class activities
 * 20% Exam